euclio/senior-project/resources/rust_resources.md

 ## Installation

-Rust is a very volatile language, with breaking changes being brought into the master branch almost every day.
+[Rust][rust] is a very volatile language, with breaking changes being brought into the master branch almost every day.
 Most developers who use Rust use the nightly releases which means that they must constantly update their code to deal with the most recent breaking changes.
 Since I do not want to introduce any